Actor-comic Vir Das admits he expected Hillary Clinton to become US President, had to rework his Netflix special after Donald Trump's shock victory

 That Trump had been a subject of discussion for two years prior to his appointment, given his decision to run for the elections, Vir knew his act had to tackle the topic distinctly.
 "Finding a new angle is tough.
 I decided to put forward an Indian's take on Trump.
 The idea came to me almost an hour before we shot, and the Americans loved it.
 I am sure once it premieres here, people will love it too," he says of the show that releases on the platform on April 25.

-Vir Das wants to make people in strife-torn countries smile16-Apr-2017
+Vir Das wants to take his Netflix show in Pakistan16-May-2017